 “It is not the critic who counts, nor the one who points out how the strong man stumbled.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood.
 He strives valiantly; errs and comes short again and again yet knows great enthusiasm, great devotions.
-He spends himself in a worthy cause; and, at the best, knows in the end the triumph of high achievement.
+He spends himself in a worthy cause; and, at the best, knows, in the end, the triumph of high achievement.
 The man who, if he fails, at least fails while daring greatly, so that his place shall never be with timid souls who know neither victory nor defeat.”

 So how does a man forge himself in a time when there are no great trials and no great dilemmas that causes life to hang dangerously in the balance?

 We’re a generation of entitled pusses, myself often included.
 That’s how many men feel and as a result, we must compete on the battlefield of acquisitions and titles being deemed worthy only by the comparisons when we look right and left to look into the eyes of our fellow brother when the starting pistol fires, usually at birth.

 We men, we’re exhausted.
-Tired of a changing metric we’ll most likely never hit and living in the agony of defeat since the thrill of victory is short lived, never celebrated as a new metric is set.
-Our trust in our women has waned and we too recognize we’ve contributed greatly to their own demise from the pedestals of sacred femininity, requiring our brides to butch-up, get busy and do the things we’ve failed to do.
+Tired of a changing metric we’ll most likely never hit and living in the agony of defeat since the thrill of victory is short-lived, never celebrated as a new metric is set.
+Our trust in our women has waned and we too recognize we’ve contributed greatly to their own demise from the pedestals of sacred femininity, requiring our brides to butch-up, get busy, and do the things we’ve failed to do.
 We’re carrying the heavy yoke of shame and we need (yes NEED!) each other so desperately.

 Nobody taught us to just BE, how to find joy in the simplicity of what the Chinese called “chopping wood and carrying water”.
-We are kept as wild stallions put out to stud never fully feeling that wreath of victory upon our necks and so we LONG for celebration that if goes unmet, turns into a brothel of debauchery in grand tribute to our penis.
+We are kept as wild stallions put out to stud never fully feeling that wreath of victory upon our necks and so we LONG for a celebration that if goes unmet, turns into a brothel of debauchery in grand tribute to our penis.
 We are only as good as our last race and our personal stock fluctuates in massive proportion to the fad du jour of magazines shoved down our throats while waiting in line to pay for market goods.
-We escape in drink, in food, in sex, even in things we’re told are “good” such as religion or pleasing another, only to weaken further that last remaining drop of hope buried deep within us as the temporary intoxication fades away leaving the dreaded hang-over.
+We escape in drink, in food, in sex, even in things we’re told are “good” such as religion or pleasing another, only to weaken further than last remaining drop of hope buried deep within us as the temporary intoxication fades away leaving the dreaded hangover.

 Men are praying.
 For what…they often don’t know, but we pray.
-We as a species, are seeking answers and the “Find-Your-Purpose” business is flourishing as a result, eager to sell us the latest course, seminar or solution.
+We as a species, are seeking answers and the “Find-Your-Purpose” business is flourishing as a result, eager to sell us the latest course, seminar, or solution.
 We leave the conference room motivated, yet still empty.
 We leave the church with affection, but no mission.
 We leave the bedroom released, but not connected.

 How do we prove, to ourselves, we are worthy?
-We are born with war in our blood but no war to fight so the battle rages inside, quietly, desperately in need of a salvation inside ourselves, one we can exert and stake claim to rise and exclaim, “This is my land!”
+We are born with the war in our blood but no war to fight so the battle rages inside, quietly, desperately in need of salvation inside ourselves, one we can exert and stake claim to rise and exclaim, “This is my land!”

 We are in a fight for our lives, make no mistake.
 In this planetary shift of realignment, we are awakening and ushering in a new consciousness of heightened energy and forces beyond our recognition or understanding are at work to uphold the quest to achieve oneness, to take our rightful seat as sons of God, partnering with divinity to be more than mere men bred and marched to die for country or prosperity.
 We.
 Are.
 Men.